Zhen-hao/GettingDataProject/README.md

 ```

-Note that tidy_data_1.txt and tidy_data_2.txt are the uploaded files in the submission.
+Note that tidy_data_2.txt is the uploaded files in the submission.